 How we handle complaints

-If you have any concerns or complaints about the manner in which your personal information has been collected or handled by CCIWA, please contact Mr Stuart Scott on (08) 9365 7653.
+If you have any concerns or complaints about the manner in which your personal information has been collected or handled by CCIWA, please contact us on 1300 422 492 (within Australia) or +61 8 9365 7555 (International callers) or via email at [email protected].

-Your concern or complaint will be directed to the appropriate complaint manager who will consider and respond to your complaint within 7 days.
+Your concern or complaint will be directed to the appropriate complaint manager who will consider and respond to your complaint within a reasonable period of time.

 It is our intention to use our best endeavours to resolve any complaint to your satisfaction.
 However, if you are unhappy with our response, you may contact the Office of the Australian Information Commissioner who may investigate your complaint further.